dusty-nv/jetson-inference/docs/segnet-console-2.md

 $ ./segnet-batch.py --network=<model> <input-dir> <output-dir>
 ```

-That wraps up the segmentation models and command line utilities.
-Next, we'll run semantic segmentation on a live camera stream.
+That wraps up the segmentation models and command-line utilities.
+Next, we'll run it on a live camera stream.

 ##
 <p align="right">Next | <b><a href="segnet-camera-2.md">Running the Live Camera Segmentation Demo</a></b>